sanger/traction-service/README.md

 - To create all the supported library types: `bundle exec rails library_types:create`
 - To create all the supported data types: `bundle exec rails data_types:create`
-- To create a set of enzymes (needed for saphyr dummy runs): `bundle exec rails enzymes:create`
 - To create all of the pacbio tags (needed for pacbio dummy runs): `bundle exec rails tags:create:pacbio_all`
 - To create pacbio Qc Assay Types: `bundle exec rails qc_assay_types:create`
 - To create pacbio smrt link versions: `bundle exec rails smrt_link_versions:create`